 landmarking homes and other structures.
 Since

-then twenty buildings have been granted local landmark
+then twenty-one buildings have been granted local landmark

 Downers Grove – nine structures in

-nine in 2017 and two more thus far this year.
+nine in 2017 and three more thus far this year.

 Council approved unanimously